apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 ### Create “apisix-dashboard” route and upstream with apisix-dashboard
 > Work on **hdev**

-port forward apisix-dashboard and access it at “http://localhost:9090” and login with “admin” / admin“
+port forward apisix-dashboard and access it at “http://localhost:9090” and login with **“admin” / "admin“**
 ```
 kubectl -n apisix port-forward service/apisix-dashboard 9090:80
 ```